-Asian shares mixed, Japan's Nikkei gains on weaker yen
+World stocks slip as investors eye European Central Bank

-WALL STREET: After a torrid post-election rally, markets are listless ahead of Friday’s inauguration.
-Trump will take the oath of office on Friday, and investors are waiting to see how much of his campaign-trail rhetoric will become government policy.
-The Standard & Poor’s 500 has moved by less than 0.4 percent, up or down, for nine straight days.
-It gained 4 points, or 0.2 percent, on Wednesday to 2,271.89.
-The Dow Jones industrial average slipped 22.05 points, or 0.1 percent, to 19,804.72.
-The Nasdaq composite index added 16.93, or 0.3 percent, to 5,555.65.
+CENTRAL BANKS: The ECB is not expected to alter its key policies but there is interest in how strongly its president, Mario Draghi, will promise to maintain monetary stimulus to the 19-country eurozone.
+Both inflation and growth have picked up, and investors will parse his comments for any signs that stimulus might be tapered off next year.
+Investors have been cautious since Yellen said Wednesday that she expects the Fed to raise its benchmark interest rate several times a year through 2019.
+Higher rates tend to weigh on stock markets, other things being equal.

-TRUMP WATCH: Uncertainties over future U.S. trade policy deepened after Trump’s nominee for Commerce secretary, billionaire investor Wilbur Ross, slammed China as the “most protectionist” country.
+TRUMP WATCH: Markets are also waiting for Trump to take the oath of office on Friday.
+Investors are looking to see how much of his campaign-trail rhetoric will become government policy.
+Uncertainties over future U.S. trade policy deepened after Trump’s nominee for commerce secretary, billionaire investor Wilbur Ross, slammed China as the “most protectionist” country.
 “And it’s one thing to talk about free trade.
 We would like to have our trading partners also practice free trade and do it in a more balanced manner than has been done at present,” Ross told a Senate hearing on his confirmation.

 Most Read Stories